sile/erl-amf/README.md

 # ErlAMF
-ErlAMF is a AMF(Action Message Format) encoding/deconding library written in Erlang.
+ErlAMF is an AMF(Action Message Format) encoding/deconding library written in Erlang.

 ## Version
 0.1.0